 - Who will help me get there?
 This is probably the biggest missing piece from most growth plans.
 If you’re the kind of motivated and growth-minded individual who would actually go through the steps to create a personal growth plan, you probably believe you can execute and complete it on your own.
 You are wrong.
 No man (or woman) is an island.
 You need to invite others into the process with you and give them permission to keep you accountable.
 People who care about you will help you this way if you just ask.

 Remember, the answers to all these questions need to be written down and you’ve got to keep up with it.
 Keep these answers close to you.
 See them often.
 Schedule times to assess your progress.
 If you have a good plan and you’re intentional about following that plan, you absolutely will see the growth you desire.
-If you feel like you need some help with all this, our Goal Setting Workshop is next week and will walk you through this proces step-by-step and in more detail.
-If you need that help, get registered and get on the path you want to be on.
 You can do it!